OliviaNguyen1789/Bicycle-Manufacturer-dataset--Sales-Performance-Analysis--SQL/README.md

 <img width="545" alt="Screen Shot 2025-03-04 at 10 16 13 AM" src="https://github.com/user-attachments/assets/ece49e92-bda6-41f2-80bc-6bc1f46aca62" />

-In 2014, there were 224 pending orders with a total value of $3,873,579.01.
-This high-value backlog suggests potential operational bottlenecks or capacity constraints.
-The average order value of $17,292.76 indicates these are likely big-ticket items.
-Addressing these pending orders promptly could significantly impact revenue recognition and customer satisfaction.
-Further investigation into the causes of delays is recommended.
+In 2014, there were 224 pending orders totaling $3,873,579, with an average order value of $17,292.76.
+This  indicates that pending orders may involve bulk purchases or high-value transactions.
+Given the significant impact on revenue and customer satisfaction, it is essential to further investigate the factors causing delays.

 ## IV.
 Final Conclusion & Recommendations